-The purpose of thought leadership content is to develop a personal bond between you and your audience, not just brand awareness.
+Thought leadership content aims to develop a personal bond between you and your audience, not just brand awareness.

-Your goal is to build trust with a global audience, become the go-to person on a given topic, and be accepted as an experienced, knowledgeable, helpful leader in your lane.
+Your goal is to build trust with a global audience, become the go-to person on a given topic, and be accepted as an experienced, knowledgeable, helpful leader in your niche.

 Is Thought Leadership Marketing the Same As Content Marketing?

 Thought leadership marketing and content marketing share common goals, and the execution of each looks similar.
-You’ll need a strong content marketing strategy to build a solid foundation for developing yourself as a thought leader, but it’s not the same end goal.
+You’ll need a strong content marketing strategy to build a solid foundation for developing yourself as a thought leader, but the end goal differs.

 Thought leadership content is: